lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 Between: <code>rbtw</code>

 There's only one "respond between" snippet which takes in lower and upper parameters.
-Press tab to cycle between values and again to start writing SCSS declarations.
+Press tab to cycle between values and tab again to start writing SCSS declarations.

 <a href="https://github.com/lenymo/sublime-text-snippets/tree/master/scss" class="btn">Get the snippets</a>

-### Adding the snippets
+### Adding / removing the snippets

 I'm not sure exactly where snippets live on a Windows machine but on macOS they're here: